 📋 What the Hover Popup Shows

-Hover over any OPC bullet to see a floating panel with detailed connectivity information:
+Hover over any OPC bullet to see a floating panel with detailed connectivity information.

-A scrollable list of other unconnected OPCs showing their Tag, Bind, and PID name — helping you identify potential pairing candidates |
+For an unconnected OPC: Status (Unconnected), Tag, Bind, PID name, and a scrollable list of other unconnected OPCs showing their Tag, Bind, and PID name.

 🧭 Cross-PID Navigation

-AseptSoft automatically switches to the destination P&ID, selects the paired OPC, and zooms to it
+The Navigate to Pair button automatically switches to the destination P&ID, selects the paired OPC, and zooms to it.

 📊 Connectivity Graph